-We believe that we have research and development (R&D) capability that is unique to the industry with over two decades of experience in developing diagnostic and therapeutic devices involving the precision stimulation and measurement of nerve signals for clinical purposes.
+We believe that we have research and development (R&D) capability that is unique to the industry with over two decades of experience in developing diagnostic and therapeutic devices involving the precision nerve stimulation and measurement of nerve signals for clinical purposes.
 Our company has extensive experience in neurophysiology, biomedical instrumentation, signal processing, biomedical sensors, and information systems.

 Our R&D team works closely with marketing and customers to design products that are focused on improving clinical outcomes.
-The team of eight engineers includes one who holds an M.D. degree.
+The team of seven engineers includes one member who holds an M.D.
 Our founder and Chief Executive Officer leads R&D and coordinates our clinical program.
-He holds both M.D. and Ph.D. degrees.
+He holds both an M.D. and a Ph.D.

-R&D efforts planned for 2023:
+R&D efforts planned for 2024: